Cross-border town naming

+Within the context of urbanism and transgressive borderland development, cross-border naming can therefore be interpreted as a symbolic layer of a broader phenomenon: the formation of integrated yet politically fragmented urban regions shaped by circulation, informality, and infrastructural networks such as the Pan-American corridor.

 Examples

 Note that this list includes only places with similar names that are in some way connected (by history, geography or otherwise) across modern-day international borders.
 Towns that have the same name but bear no relationship to each other are also very common but not particularly notable.